 Tuned geometries of hippocampal representations meet the computational demands of social memory

-press: Scientific American, Nat.
+Press: Scientific American, Nat.
 Research Highlights

 Integration and multiplexing of positional and contextual information by the hippocampal network